KentShikama/scheduler/README.md

 # scheduler
-Linear programming-based software for deciding what to do on which day
+Linear programming-based software for deciding what tasks to do on each day